 May be overkill for some

 Who it is best for: The Coolibar Andros Fishing Hoodie is a sun shirt with all the bells and whistles to ensure you get protection from every direction.
-Originally designed for anglers who spend long, exposed days on the water where UV rays bounce off the water and come at you from odd angles, its supreme coverage is also good for those who can't seem to apply enough sunscreen to keep from burning.
+Originally designed for anglers who spend long, exposed days on the water where UV rays bounce off the water and come at you from odd angles, its supreme coverage is also good for those who always seem to get sunburned, no matter how many times you reapply sunscreen.
 It has a close-fitting hood with a built-in mask that you can pull up over your nose, leaving only your eyes exposed.
 You can take it a step further with full coverage sunglasses if you like.
-It's perfect for fishing from a boat, shore, or kayak, especially in situations where your hands, neck, and face are constantly exposed to direct sunlight.
+It's perfect for fishing from a boat, shore, or kayak, when your hands, neck, and face are exposed to direct and reflected sunlight.

 Why we love it: We love the innovative features on this sun shirt.
-Instead of thumb holes, it features a central finger loop that keeps the sleeves pulled over the backs of your hands all the way past the knuckles, whereas traditional thumbholes only cover half as much area.
+Instead of thumb holes, it features a central finger loop that keeps the sleeves pulled over the backs of your hands all the way past the knuckles, whereas traditional thumbholes sometimes only cover half as much area.
 While it may not be the most fashionable, it's hard to discredit the true functionality of the unique face and neck gaiter system on this shirt.
 It offers a level of protection we haven't seen in other sun shirts, and it remains relatively comfortable to wear, if you're not worried about how you look.
-A bendable wire in the mask allows you to shape the nose to avoid stuffiness, and a ponytail hole in the back of the hood makes the shirt gender neutral.
+A bendable wire in the mask allows you to shape the nose to avoid stuffiness, and a ponytail hole in the back of the hood makes the shirt easier to wear for long-haired folks.

 Should you buy it?
 If you spend a lot of time on the water, whether fishing or boating, you'll likely be exposed to the sun more than you should.
 The Andros Fishing Hoodie is a truly practical solution that doesn't require you to cut short your days on the water.
 However, this isn't a shirt you'll want to don for every occasion.
 It has a super tight weave that is not very breathable, and for higher intensity sports like hiking or trail running, you'll want something with more airflow.
 If you spend your days gardening or hanging out at the beach, you'll probably want a more low-key style with more versatility.
 If you enjoy spending long days on the banks of a river or in a fishing boat, and are prone to sunburn no matter how much sunscreen you apply, this is the best sun shirt for you.